grimy88/Scripts/README.md

 8) SetTime:
 Batch script to set time for windows OS.
 Dates are hardcoded so just change them according to your needs.
 User can choose which date specified is needed to be set.

+9) Set_date:
+Set_date is python script used to set date and time on windows OS.
+Call the function and send parameters for date and for time you want to set.